Kiko-Climent/mmdiscos-1/README.md

 To create the Readme.md file, I consulted and adhered to the guidelines provided by _*The Love Running Project*_ and also drew inspiration from _*Found in Translation*_ by Kera Kudmore.

-The icons featured in the footer section were sourced from [Font Awesome](https://fontawesome.com/)
+The icons featured in the footer section and the mobile-friendly _Hamburger menu_ implemented in the navigation bar for smaller devices were crafted by [Font Awesome](https://fontawesome.com/)

-The Favicon used was generated with the help of [Favicon] (https://favicon.io/)
+The Favicon used was generated with the help of [Favicon](https://favicon.io/)

-The mobile-friendly _Hamburger menu_ implemented in the navigation bar for smaller devices was crafted using[Get Bootstrap](https://getbootstrap.com/)

-## Other General Projects Advise
+"I used [Bootstrap](https://getbootstrap.com/) to create the buttons labeled 'Listen on SoundCloud' and 'Buy on Bandcamp' on my website.
+Additionally, I found [Kiko Palomares](https://www.youtube.com/@kikopalomares) tutorials on YouTube to be extremely valuable while I was developing my site."